Anurag-Sahu-1751/Demo/README.md

 # Demo
-This my demo class for git and github
+This my demo for git and github class.